djinna/docpad.gwenbell.com/src/documents/pages/about.html.md

 pageOrder: 1
 ---

+I write about tech because it's sexy.
+I'm a polyamorous bisexual cyborg.

-I'm interested in border-free convention-free rule-free label-free technologies.
+I'm interested in border-free, convention-free, rule-free, free as in freedom technologies.
 I earn and spend in Bitcoin.
 I code in Node.js.
 I live on the [command line](http://gwenbell.com/posts/digitalenvironment).

 *

-I write about tech because it's sexy.
-I'm a polyamorous bisexual cyborg.

 Prior to this moment, I killed off everything.
 All my products, most of my relationships, to live out of one bag, travel the world and learn everything I could about technology.